Posted on August 13, 2018 by Joanna Carver

 In recognition of his unwavering commitment to UTSA, Frost was named an honorary life member of the UTSA Alumni Association and was the first non-UTSA alumnus to receive the Distinguished Service Award from the association.

 In 1994, Frost participated in an oral history project at UTSA’s Institute of Texan Cultures where he assisted in creating a living history for San Antonio.
-His story can be read here.
+Read Tom C. Frost Jr.'s story.